A wall-mounted tv with the wires hidden behind it

 Now that the TV is mounted, it’s time to deal with those pesky cords and wires.
 One way to hide wires is to run them behind the wall.
 First, turn off the power to the room and double-check that it’s off by testing the wires with a voltage tester.
 Next, cut a hole in the drywall using a drywall saw, making sure it’s large enough to fit a conduit.
 Run the wires through the conduit, then attach it to the wall using brackets or clips.
 Patch the drywall hole with joint compound, sand it down, and repaint it to match the rest of the wall.

-See also How High to Mount Tv on Wall 70
+See also How High You Need to Mount Tv

 Another option for hiding wires behind the wall is to use a wire molding kit.
 This kit includes a long, narrow strip that can be attached to the wall with adhesive or screws.
 The wires can then be placed inside the strip, which snaps closed to keep them in place.
 This method is less invasive than cutting a hole in the wall, but it may not be as secure or as aesthetically pleasing.